cjwit/banjo_build/banjo_build.md

 When you get half of your segments for one of the laminations, lay them out on the floor.
 They should make a half circle.
 You can check by lining up a straight edge (a ruler or the long piece of wood that you're cutting).
 If it's way off, you'll want to adjust the angles and redo them.
 You can cut these a bit shorter (shave off the angle) and make a smaller rim if necessary.
 Since you're hopefully working with scrap, that's not a problem.
 A small half circle will give you the same angles as a large one.

 Once you're set, get your regular stock (or put it back on) and keep cutting.
 If you are doing 3 laminations of 8 segments, you'll need 24 of these segments.
 Lay out and check your octagons as you go.
-(This photo shows them glued and taped, which comes next, but you get the idea.)
+[The description of this process at Bluestemstrings.com](http://web.archive.org/web/20160408175705/http://www.bluestemstrings.com/pageBanjoConstructionTips1.html#POT) suggests leaving the last segment a little long so that you can adjust it to make everything else fit.
+I had not seen this before and will probably try it out the next time around, I bet it will save some headaches.
+(This next photo shows the segments glued and taped, which comes in a moment, but it shows the general idea of how the alignment works.)

 <a href="images/layout_segments.jpg">
     <img src="images/layout_segments_sm.jpg" class="img-responsive" alt="Laying out rim segments">